react-boilerplate/react-boilerplate/docs/testing/unit-testing.md

 });
 ```

 This works, but we have one problem: We also test the initial state itself.
-When somebody changes the initial state because they add a new action, this test will fail even if the reducer still returns the initial state.
+When somebody changes the initial state, this test will fail, even though the reducer correctly returns the initial state.

 To fix that, we have to `import` the initial state from the reducer file and check that the reducer returns that.
 This has one problem: Our initial state isn't `export`ed.
 Now you might be thinking "Well, that's easy, simply add an `export` before the `const initialState` in the reducer."